 Things were simple for Grandpa, to the point that it drove me up the wall.
 He had a computer that still ran Windows 95 that was a hand-me-down from my dad, but he never learned how to turn it on.
 He didn’t see the need to.
 He had a tiny 13-inch television that must have been older than me, but no cable.
 He only got three channels, news, news, and PBS.
 Do you really need more than that?
 He was also a voracious reader.
 My dad loves to read and that is where I got my love of books from.
 I am certain that he got it from his dad.
 If Grandpa wasn’t doing something else, he was reading.
 He had shelves full of books, and not a single day went by that he didn’t have time for a few hours of solid reading.

 We had a farm when I was young, and one day when I was about six, I let our three pigs escape into the yard.
 Grandpa was babysitting, puttering around on the farm the way he did, and it was entirely my fault that they got out.
+It took hours to find them and put them back away.
 He didn’t raise his voice then, or ever.
+He also didn’t tell my parents.
+The worst thing that happened was he said “Please don’t do that again.”
 He didn’t let on when he was upset or bored.
 Instead, he rolled through life ignoring the crappy parts.

 I hung out a lot with Grandpa when I was in elementary school.
 We had a farm, and Mom and Dad were both working city jobs, so he would often be the one who was at my house when I got home, tinkering away the way he did.
 On Fridays he would pick me up from school and take me to DJs Quiktrip down the road and buy me ice cream.
 On one of these trips, I met his long-term girlfriend.
 He had been married twice, but Grandpa was never lonely for long.
-He was a charmer, and back in the day, I’m not afraid to say that he was pretty good looking.
+He was a charmer, and back in the day, pretty good looking.

 Grandpa was far more social than anyone I know, including my university friends.
 He was in tons of clubs societies.
 Every week he went out dancing with his girlfriend.
 He played cards of various kinds with his buddies, sometimes winning, sometimes not.
 Every week was a parade of breakfasts at the church, lunches at the senior center or the Moose Club, and dinners out with friends or family.
 He never sat still for long, even as he got older.